Pesonet1/qgis_plugin_base/README.md

   ]
 }

-5. Run this debug configuration from vscode and breakpoints
+5. Run this debug configuration from vscode and add desired breakpoints
 ```

 ### Dev environment database